Gabrielhephzibah/FluffyApp/README.md

 # Fluffy App

 Fluffy App is an Android application that fetches and displays a list of cat breeds.
-The app is built using a simple MVVM architecture with a domain layer.
+The app is built using a simple MVVM architecture.

 ## App Structure